10 Unique School Lunches for Kids Who Hate Sandwiches

 Bagel and cream cheese

 Your child has probably been eating bagels for a while now, which makes them a great comfort food for busy days at school.
 Add a healthy snack to round out the meal.
-Now that lunch is taken care of, here’s how to beat back-to-school stress.

 Two hard-boiled eggs are a great source of protein.
 Even better?
 You can hard-boil all of the eggs on Sunday.
 (These are the seven meal-prep rules you need to memorize.)
 If your child prefers egg salad, prepare a batch and serve it in a tortilla wrap.